 To me, the risk that a stock will perform much better than the market is a good risk that I want to take – not avoid.

-Risk can be Mitigated with Due Diligence and Good Selection Process
+Risk can be Mitigated with Due Diligence and Good Stock Picking Process

 If you treat stock prices as random and inherently unpredictable, than only way to lessen the risk in your portfolio is to diversify.
 But if you believe that stock prices ultimately reflect the strength of the underlying business, than a careful review of the business fundamentals will reveal how much real downside risk is really there if you choose to invest in the stock.
 Traditional value investors add another layer of conservatism by requiring a margin of safety – which just a way of saying that they will only pay a price that is much lower (30%-40% lower) than what they calculate as the intrinsic value of the stock.